 L. Rule 9014.
 CONTESTED MATTERS

-(1) Time of Filing.
+(1) Time of Filing a Response.
 A party who opposes the relief requested must file a responsive pleading within the time set out in the negative notice (if applicable).
 If negative notice language is not used, a response is not required unless the Court or these rules direct.
+A responsive pleading shall specifically admit or deny each factual allegation or state that the party lacks knowledge or information sufficient to form a belief about the truth of an allegation.

-If a matter requires hearing, notice of the setting shall be accomplished by the Clerk, unless otherwise directed by the Court.
-Any contested matter may be set for hearing by the Court even if negative notice language has been used and even if no party has requested a hearing.
+If a matter requires a hearing, the Clerk shall send notice of the hearing, unless otherwise directed by the Court.
+The Court may set any contested matter for hearing, even if negative notice language has been used and even if no party has requested a hearing.

 The Court may rule, without further notice or hearing, on certain matters including the following: